UP-RS-ESP/vacon.github.io/_posts/2023-05-15-TLS-Registration-Campus-Golm_Luis-Kremer.md

   - ICP
 ---

 In the last two decades, Terrestrial Laser Scanning (TLS) has gained increasing importance as a ground-based remote sensing technique for measuring three-dimensional (3-D) spaces using Light Detection and Ranging (lidar).
-But registering and aligning scans has remained a challenge and this article explores different options to align a large (n=155 scan positions) dataset.
+But registering and aligning multiple scans has remained a challenge and this article explores different options for a large (n=222 scan positions) dataset.

 # Introduction
 In the last two decades, Terrestrial Laser Scanning (TLS) has gained increasing importance as a ground-based remote sensing technique for measuring three-dimensional (3-D) spaces using Light Detection and Ranging (LiDAR).
 TLS has a wide range of applications, from architecture and engineering to forest inventory for determining biomass, stem volume, or biodiversity (Liang et al., 2016).
 The fundamental mechanism of many TLS systems is based on measuring the differences in time between the emitted and reflected laser pulses, which usually have wavelengths between 0.5 and 1.5 µm (Pfeifer & Briese, 2007).
-By using the runtime of a laser pulse, a 3-D representation (x, y, z) of the environment can then be generated.
+By using the runtime of a laser pulse, a 3-D representation (x, y, z) of the environment can be generated.
 Modern scanners are capable of scanning the surroundings with laser pulse repetition rates that exceed 1 MHz, resulting in point clouds that consist of millions of points with millimeter-scale precision.

 Unlike airborne laser scanning point clouds, terrestrial laser scanning point clouds consist of individual data acquisitions, which must be merged to obtain full coverage of the study area.
 However, merging multiple point clouds can be a challenging process that requires precise alignment to avoid errors and ensure features are accurately represented.
-To prevent misalignment of scans during data acquisition, terrestrial laser scanners are usually equipped with a GNSS antenna for the x, y, and z location of the scanner and an Inertial Measurement Unit (IMU) for measuring the orientation of the scanner with respect to the ground (Lillesand et al., 2015).
+To prevent misalignment of scans during data acquisition, terrestrial laser scanners are usually equipped with a GNSS antenna for the x, y, and z location of the scanner and an Inertial Measurement Unit (IMU) for measuring the orientation and acceleration of the scanner with respect to the ground (Lillesand et al., 2015).
 However, this concept is limited when the GNSS signal is weak (e.g., near dense vegetation), the IMU is biased across scans (e.g., due to abrupt movements or long walking distances with the scanner), or the overlap between scans is too small.
 When these limitations occur together, they can significantly shift the resulting point clouds beyond the limit of the scanner's onboard alignment capabilities.
 In cases of misalignment after the data acquisition, post-processing steps must be performed to re-align all individual scan positions.
 To address the alignment issues of point clouds, the Iterative Closest Point (ICP) algorithm has been established in the last three decades (Besl & McKay, 1992; Chen & Medioni, 1992).

 In the summer of 2022, we collected TLS data from the entire Golm campus at the University of Potsdam using the RIEGL VZ-400i terrestrial laser scanner.
 The objective was to create a precise 3-D model of the campus that can be used as a reference for future point cloud comparison work.
 Due to time constraints and safety reasons, we were unable to use a Differential GNSS base station for signal corrections as it always requires a line-of-sight connection with the scanner.
 We obtained over 200 individual scans, but a significant number were unaligned and required post-processing.
 Therefore, our objective for this project was to systematically align these scans to construct a comprehensive 3-D model of the Golm campus.
 We aim to highlight potential processing challenges and provide insights on how to avoid them.
-The three research questions that we address in this project are: 1) which methods can be used to systematically align multiple point clouds from terrestrial laser scans, 2) which is the most suitable variant of the ICP algorithm for aligning the scans?, and 3) how does the sampling pattern impact alignment performance?
+The three research questions that we address in this project are: 1) which methods can be used to systematically align multiple point clouds from terrestrial laser scans; 2) which is the most suitable variant of the ICP algorithm for aligning the scans?; and 3) how does the sampling pattern impact alignment performance?

 # Study area
 TLS data was collected from the Golm campus at the University of Potsdam from August 22 to August 25, 2022 (Figure 1).
 A total of 222 scan positions were acquired across the campus, with a balance between short distances to ensure adequate overlap and limiting the number of scans given the large area covered (~0.16 km<sup>2</sup>).
 The average distance between consecutive scan positions was 33.67 m (Figure 2), although there were variations with a standard deviation of 26.78 m.
 The large distances (> 75 m) seen in Figure 2 were due to the scanner being relocated to a new position.